alberttmy1/alberttmy1/README.md

 ### 🚀 Projects

-An academic project that is still a work in progress and is still being done this year is my capstone project for NASA.
+NASA JPL - An academic project that is still a work in progress and is still being done this year is my capstone project for NASA.
 The goal of the project is to model our solar system while projecting a travel path of a spacecraft through our solar system.
 There is no link to that github repo right now and will be public by the end of April 2023.

-Using a messaging platform called Discord we made a bot which is an extension of the application's capabilities.
-Now this bot integrated our very own gacha game and tracked the crypto Dogecoin with an API.
-All of these functions are called through commands called in a text-channel.
+Automate life insurance policies - At oracle I create an application that allows life insurance policies to be automated.
+This is done by using machine learning in order to scan documents and pull out key elements that we then associated with a policyholder and display their information.

-Another project that I have worked on this year was with a partner for object oriented programming.
-We made a snakes and ladders game that was made in intelliJ where we used Java.
+<a href="https://github.com/KevinFLoaiza/ChutesAndLadders">Snake and Ladders - /a> I made a snakes and ladders game that was made in intelliJ where we used Java.
 The purpose of the game is to reach tile 100 in a 10x10 grid where there are various obstacles that could increase the number of tiles you go up, which are stairs or go back if you land on the head of a snake to the tail.
 Each players takes turn rolling a die until they reach the final tile.

+<a href="https://github.com/CSCI-3308-CU-Boulder/3308SP21_section013_5">Book Review - /a> - This is an application that has a library of books that you can look up and it gives the user information on the book like the summary, the author, and the genre.
+Users can then upload a review if they have read the book and give it a rating that will be seen by other users.
+Tools that we used are docker, CSS, javascript, and HTML

 ---